Walking poles are an essential piece of hiking gear for some people and not others.

 The poles are easy to use, lightweight and have handles tailored to fit but comfortable at the same time too.
 I even let a few of my hiker friends try them out and they were impressed with the difference it made to their hiking.

-An essential piece of kit for all you hikers, I promise you won’t be disappointed.
+An awesome piece of kit for all you hikers, I promise you won’t be disappointed.

 To buy your own pair of trekking poles head to MontemLife.com